 Data sources:

-This is an exploratory deep seabed mining area - Norwegian plans for exploration were digitised from Mongabay, 2023, Olje – Og Energidepartementet, 2022.
+This is an exploratory deep seabed mining area - Norwegian plans for exploration were digitised from Alberts (2023), Olje – Og Energidepartementet (2022).

 Even though mining does not occur in this area currently, there are concrete plans to start in the near future and, therefore, it was included in the dataset.